Reform of the residential home building laws

 From 29 April 2005, it has been an offence under the Home Building Act, for a developer to:

-Monetary penalties may be imposed for breaches of the legislation.
-The Home Building Act provides for a maximum penalty of $22,000 for individuals and $110,000 for a corporation.
+Monetary penalties may be imposed for knowingly employing an unlicensed contractor.
+The Home Building Act provides for a maximum penalty of $22,000 for individuals and $110,000 for a corporation for these offences.